Mensagens

 Imagem

-U C HOMES is an independent real estate agency founded by Ulisses Carvalho.
+U C HOMES is an independent real estate agency founded by Ulisses Carvalho in 2024.
 I specialize in private brokerage, representing both sellers and buyers in the North, Minho, and Douro Litoral regions.
 My approach is highly personalized, ensuring the best possible service tailored to each client's needs.
+Transparency, equity and responsibility are my fundamental guides.
 At U C HOMES, I am committed to enhancing your real estate experience with a tailored, client-focused approach, whether you're renting, buying, or selling.
 Why Work With Me? 🏡 Local Expertise – Specializing in the Braga and Minho regions, I offer deep market insight, identifying the best opportunities—including hidden gems that larger franchises often overlook. 🤝 Personalized Service – Whether you're a buyer searching for the perfect home or a seller looking for the right buyer, you’ll receive dedicated, individualized attention.
-Your needs, preferences, and goals are my priority. ⏳ Flexibility & Direct Communication – Unlike large agencies, I offer flexible hours and ...
+Your needs, preferences, and goals are my priority. ⏳ Flexibility &...

 Imagem